Available on:

 Effort focused on muscle, not systemic fatigue

-Muscle failure > systemic fatigue: At Evlo, we focus on reaching muscle failure rather than systemic fatigue.
-We train muscles close to failure within a 6–30 rep range to create the scientifically-backed stimulus for muscle growth while avoiding excessive stress on the body that inhibits muscle contraction and contributes to burnout.
+Muscle failure > systemic fatigue: At Evlo, we focus effort on what matters for building muscle.
+We train muscles close to failure within a precise rep range to create the scientifically-backed stimulus for muscle growth while avoiding excessive stress on the body that inhibits muscle contraction and contributes to burnout.

 Structure that supports stimulus and recovery